xaunvih/webpack-template-js-engine/README.md

 # webpack-template-js-engine

- - Template project about webpack and templates js engine such as ejs, handlebar, pug.
+ - Example template project about webpack and templates js engine such as ejs, handlebar, pug.
  - Help you guys easily start your demo pages faster

 ### Usage